 Can I drive myself home afterwards?

-However, some people choose to have Nitrous Oxide (laughing gas) along with a local anesthetic.
-This is an alternative to the oral sedative of Conscious Sedation.
-The effect of Nitrous Oxide wears off quickly once you remove the mask.
+However, some people choose to have nitrous oxide (laughing gas) along with a local anesthetic.
+This is an alternative to an oral sedative.
+The effect of nitrous oxide wear off quickly once you remove the mask.
 That means you can drive yourself home.